writeas/writeas-gtk/README.md

 This will install the executable file and the metadata required to integrate with those desktops.
-It also installs metadata to be collected by package repositories that integrate certain package managers for richer presentation of apps.
+It also installs metadata to be collected by package repositories which integrate with certain package managers for richer presentation of apps.